gonodono/hex-grid/README.md

 ```

 The `view` package also contains `HexGridDrawable` in order to allow these grids
-to be displayed wherever `Drawable`s can be used.
+to be displayed wherever Drawables can be used.
 It lacks several of the main
 components' features – like wrapping to the content and hosting children – but
 it uses the same core data and draw modules, so it will otherwise look and
 behave identically.